*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 - Research your findings by checking their social media accounts and websites to confirm they are your rivals.

 Develop your own system to identify them, and then use it to update your competition rolodex as often as necessary.
+Identifying competitors is an important first step in your strategy.

 Step 2.
 Identify Your Competitive Assortment

-Choose your products for comparison based on historical sales data (what are your best sellers?), current demand, relative keyword search volume, and so on.
+When weighing your strategies, choose your products for comparison based on historical sales data (what are your best sellers?), current demand, relative keyword search volume, and so on.

 Remember the Pareto Principle, which basically tells us (in this scenario) that roughly 80% of your sales likely come from just 20% of your product line.
 Identify that 20%, and use it as your competitive assortment.